Montgomery County vs. the FCC: How One Community Challenged “5G First, Safety Second” Policy

 • Harm to wildlife and the environment

-The court ordered the FCC to provide a reasoned explanation in 2021—something the agency has still not done.
+The DC Circuit ordered the FCC to provide a reasoned explanation regarding its decision not to update its cell tower and wireless radiation exposure limits in 2021—something the agency has still not done.

 Why This Matters Right Now: The FCC’s New Attempt to Strip Local Authority